airalab/robonomics-wiki/docs/connect-any-ros-compatitable-robot-under-robonomics-parachain-control-1.md

-# Connect any ROS-compatitable robot under Robonomics parachain control
+# Connect any ROS-compatitable robot under Robonomics parachain control.
+Part 1: simple connection

 **In this article we will show that with the help of Robonomics tools you can control any ROS-compatitable device.
 We will find a random drone simulation package on the web and adjust it to run with Robonomics.**
 **Requirements:**
 - Ubuntu 18.04 LTS
 - ROS Melodic + Gazebo + RViz (installation manual [here](http://wiki.ros.org/melodic/Installation))
 - Robonomics node (binary file) (download latest release [here](https://github.com/airalab/robonomics/releases))

-Here is the video showing successful launch:
 ## 1. Find a simulation
 Let's surf the web.
 Google for `ROS drone simulator`.
-The first link will most likely show you the `tum_simulator` page on [http://wiki.ros.org/tum_simulator](http://wiki.ros.org/tum_simulator)
+The first link will mostly likely show you the `tum_simulator` page on [http://wiki.ros.org/tum_simulator](http://wiki.ros.org/tum_simulator)

 ![tum_simulator](./images/drone-demo/tum_simulator.jpg "tum_simulator")

 It's pretty outdated, so we better find a fork for our system.
 Google for `tum_simulator Ubuntu 18 Gazebo 9 fork`.
-This will result in a GitHub [repo](https://github.com/tahsinkose/sjtu-drone) with an appropriate package.
+The first result is a GitHub [repo](https://github.com/tahsinkose/sjtu-drone) with an appropriate package.
 Dowload it
 ```
 mkdir -p drone_simulator_ws/src
 cd drone_simulator_ws/src